Isurumax26/BankingAPP/Readme.md

 &emsp; 1.
 Can view cumulative balance
 &emsp; 2.
 Can view monthly balance

-I have followed both Test Driven Development (TDD) and Behavioural Driven Development (BDD) <br>
+I developed the application using both test-driven development (TDD) and behavioral-driven development (BDD)  <br>
-practices for developing the application and have written test cases following both the approaches
+methodologies and wrote test cases using both approaches, resulting in code coverage greater than 90%.

 **Technolgies Used** <br/>
   * Java 8
   * GIT
+  * GitHub
   * Maven
   * Junit
   * Cucumber
+  * Gherkin
+  * Mockito
 <br/>
-Folllwoing is the program flow to calculate the monthly balance </br>
+Following is the program flow to calculate the monthly balance <br/>